HackYourFuture/UsingAPIs-assignment-week1/README.md

 ## General Introduction

-General instructions how to setup your computer and work on the assigments can be found here:
+General instructions how to setup your computer and work on the assignments can be found here:

 - [Setup Instructions for HackYourFuture Assignments](https://github.com/HackYourFuture/assignment-utils/blob/main/assignment-docs/SETUP.md)